 - Provenance for data and software

 Space for this workshop is limited.
 Both early career and established researchers from the Arctic research community are encouraged to apply.
 Participants will be selected on the basis of their current research or work activities; their previous experience with open science practices, data management techniques and analysis methods; and their current or former opportunities to access training in these areas.
 We will prioritize applications from individuals currently funded through NSF Polar Programs.
-International applicants are eligible, however, travel reimbursement will be restricted to that indicated below.

 Travel and Accommodation Support